AdobeDocs/experience-platform.en/help/ai-assistant/new-features/audience-forecasting.md

 ### Forecast audience and dataset growth

 You can use AI Assistant to reference historical data trends and project future audience and dataset sizes.
 You can then use these insights to support your resource planning and strategy adjustments.
-Forecasts can extend up to a year into the future, enabling long-term planning.
+Currently, you can use AI Assistant to forecast audience and dataset growth for 30 days.
 By understanding expected audience growth or decline, you can adjust targeting strategies and allocate your resources accordingly.

->[!BEGINSHADEBOX]

-#### Example scenario

-If the **Engaged Subscribers** audience grows consistently by 10% each month, AI Assistant might predict that the audience will reach 600,000 profiles within six months.
-You can leverage this insight to plan additional engagement efforts, optimize budget allocation, or adjust campaign strategies in advance.

->[!ENDSHADEBOX]

 ### Insights on historical audience sizes